Amir-Rastkhadiv/fun-gym/README.md

   4) Enjoy all aspects and say yes to all challenges.
   4) Learn new skills.
   5) Manage time and deadlines effectively.
   6) Comply with all high-level assessment requirements.
-  7) Attained distinction marks.

-  - ### What are the things worth doing?

-  - ### What is the value of this service?

   - ### WHO IS THE TARGET AUDIENCE FOR GYMS?

 Segmentation analyses indicate that females are the target audience for gyms.
 Specifically, Zone Fitness targets women aged 25-40.
 In health and fitness centres, working-class women enjoy exercising while they relax.

 Thus, having a hero image from the target audience would be great.

   - ### WHAT TIPS DO YOU HAVE FOR NAMEING A GYM PROJECT?